The Exceptional Set in Goldbach's Problem with two Chen Primes: Introduction

 where $\mathfrak{S}(m)$ is the singular series that encodes local solution densities and that agrees with the expected Hardy--Littlewood heuristics.
 The step~\eqref{eq:outlinepresievasymp} is a consequence of a fundamental lemma-type result that allows us to handle $P$-rough numbers in essentially any additive setup easily with high precision, as long as $(\log m)/(\log P)$ is large enough in absolute terms.

 We now outline what goes into each of the steps in the chain of inequalities and approximations~\eqref{eq_outline1}--\eqref{eq_outline4}.
 The sieve $\omega_{\text{Chen}}$ in~\eqref{eq_outline1} is a combination of the usual sieve-switching approach for Chen primes with a separate sieve for small prime factors.
 In reality, one needs to be slightly more careful, as the product of two lower bound sieves is not a lower bound sieve.
 Note that for our purposes $\Lambda_{E_3}$ behaves the same way as $\Lambda$.
 In step~\eqref{eq_outline2}, we remove the contribution of the main-sieves by~\eqref{eq:intromainsieveremoval}.
-Step~\eqref{eq_outline3} is the centrepiece of our argument and allows us to replace the primes (respectively, the $E_3$-numbers) with the much easier-to-handle $P$-Cram\'er model; this follows from~\eqref{eq:LambdatorP}.
+In step~\eqref{eq_outline3}, we replace the primes (respectively, the $E_3$-numbers) with the much easier-to-handle $P$-Cram\'er model; this follows from Theorem~\ref{thm:F-P-C_intro} or more precisely from~\eqref{eq:LambdatorP}.
 The final step~\eqref{eq_outline4} is a consequence of~\eqref{eq:introfundamental}.